 - Even though it's a tea party, feed your guests more than dessert, especially if you're planning the baby shower around lunchtime.

 - Be gracious and offer your guests alcoholic beverages in addition to teas and lemonades.
 It can be something light, like champagne, wine or sangria.

 - If you're really daring, it can even be a costume party.
 Encourage your guests to dress up, or have just the mom-to-be impersonate Alice, it will take the baby shower to the next level.

 However, if your mom-to-be does decide to dress up as Alice, she may quickly realize that they just don't make that 19th century-style puffed sleeve dress with a tight waist and a pinafore for pregnant women.
 So it's not as easy as wearing a Halloween Alice costume.

-Finding a perfect light blue maternity dress can also be a challenge, so encourage her to improvise with colors and styles.
-Striped stockings and a cute hairband with a black bow can give her baby shower attire a reference to Alice in Wonderland without screaming "costume."
+Finding a perfect light blue maternity dress can also be a challenge, so she's going to have to improvise.
+Striped stockings and a cute hairband with a black bow can give her outfit a reference to Alice in Wonderland without screaming "costume."

 Hope you have a crazy fun time throwing an Alice in Wonderland party!
 Good luck!